Sushmeet/training/udemy/stephengrider/react-2020/redux-library-specific-work/README.md

 # Reducer
 Again reducers are basically just javascript functions.
 The function signature takes an action and a state, and returns the next state of the app.

+# Action Creators
+In redux action creators are just functions which return JS objects called action